My name is Matt Vanderlist and I’m the host and creator of Matt’s Basement Workshop Podcast.

 - As much as I would love to come up with a premium content version of MBW Podcast I just don’t see it happening in the near future.
 So for now, it’s all free content until further notice.
 And even then, all that was free before, will stay free.

 - Because MBW Podcast started out as an audio only show (in the days before the first video iPod was introduced) I still have an AUDIO ONLY feed available on all my content.
 And because not all that happens in a video translates well to audio-only I may talk a little more than some would care for.
-This is just the way it is and always will be!
-I’m catering to my audience, regardless of whether they’re watching or listening.

 - While I own the rights to my content, I have always firmly believed in letting it be shared where ever it can be found.
 That’s why I have a “Creative Commons Attribution” License on it.
 In other words, you’re free to share it, to copy it, to redistribute and transmit the work, to remix and to adapt the work to make commercial use of it.
 BUT You must attribute the work in the manner specified by ME (but not in any way that suggests that I endorse you or your use of the work, unless I send you written permission).